TimeElysium/tspExample/README.md

 A genetic algorithm is an algorithm modelling an evolution of solutions.
 It consists of a certain number of possible solutions to a given problem and evaluates them using a fitness criterion.
 Then it crosses and mutates these solutions and sorts out weaker ones.
 This is repeated up to a termination criterion.

 # How to use this project?
 After obtaining all files, you obviously need a way to run java code on your device.
 Just use Google if you don't know how.
 The file you want to run then is the TSP.java file: it contains the main function of the project.
+Everything further than that you have to figure out yourself but i think it's pretty self explaining.